Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

    2. Log In
    3. Create Page
    4. Log Out
+4. Let's practice deploying a change to our project.
+      1. In `wiki/views.py`, modify `PageListView` to return all `Page` objects sorted by the `created` date, newest first.
+      2. Test the change locally to make sure it works.
+      3. Add, commit, and push the change to Heroku.
+      4. Verify that the change on your live website.
-4. Add your Heroku link to column K of the [Course Tracker](https://docs.google.com/spreadsheets/d/1lqgLdtLawKbIfsHinBktLNc2i_Axtmex6oHOsmlkCXg/edit#gid=1530489478&range=K:K).
+5. Add your Heroku link to column K of the [Course Tracker](https://docs.google.com/spreadsheets/d/1lqgLdtLawKbIfsHinBktLNc2i_Axtmex6oHOsmlkCXg/edit#gid=1530489478&range=K:K).
-5. _(Optional)_ Celebrate your second deployment!
+6. _(Optional)_ Celebrate your second deployment!
 Slack the link to your working deployment in our class channel.

 ## 📚 Resources & Credits